-SLAT or Symbiosis Law Admission Test is a law entrance test conducted by Symbiosis International University (SIU).
-Candidates who successfully pass the SLAT exam get admission to the four aforementioned law schools in Pune, Noida, Nagpur, and Hyderabad.
+SLAT (Symbiosis Law Admission Test) is a national-level law entrance exam conducted by Symbiosis International University (SIU) for admission to its four law schools in Pune, Noida, Nagpur, and Hyderabad.

 A basic overview of SLAT is given below.